George Soros: Honors and awards

+In 2009, Chilean President Michelle Bachelet awarded him the Order of Bernardo O'Higgins as a gesture of gratitude for his "unwavering commitment to democracy and open societies."

 In January 2014, Soros was ranked number 1 in LCH Investments list of top 20 managers having posting gains of almost $42 billion since the launch of his Quantum Endowment Fund in 1973.

 In July 2017, Soros was elected an Honorary Fellow of the British Academy (HonFBA), the United Kingdom's national academy for the humanities and social sciences.

 Soros was the Financial Times Person of the Year for 2018, with the FT describing him as "a standard bearer for liberal democracy, an idea under siege from populists".

 In April 2019, Soros was awarded the Ridenhour Prize for Courage.
 In his acceptance address Soros said: "In my native Hungary, the government of [Prime Minister] Viktor Orbán has turned me into the super villain of an alleged plot to destroy the supposed Christian identity of the Hungarian nation...
 [I] donate the prize money associated with this award to the Hungarian Spectrum, an online English-language publication that provides daily updates on Hungarian politics.
 It renders an important service by exposing to the world [in English] what Prime Minister Viktor Orbán is telling his own people [in Hungarian].
 It [Hungarian Spectrum] deserves to be better known and supported."

 In January 2025, United States President Joe Biden awarded Soros the Presidential Medal of Freedom.